 Harry crossed his arms, still avoiding her gaze.
-"I don't know, I guess?" he mumbled to himself.
+"I don't know, you're the one who said ask if you're interested," he mumbled to himself.

 Now, as they stood there, Daphne was now becoming frustrated of all things.
 She was actually fidgeting a bit, snow crunching under her boots as she dug them in further.
 "What about Chang?
 You like her!" she demanded.
 "We had a whole conversation about it for crying out loud!"

 "What about—You're supposed to be dating her, Potter, that's what!
 Not asking a Slytherin out after the fact!"

 "Yeah, well, things didn't work out, alright?"